usathyan/graphrag/README.md

 *   **Overall Success:** The GraphRAG system, particularly when paired with a capable model like `openai/gpt-4o-mini`, demonstrated a strong ability to index a corpus of scientific articles and provide detailed, synthesized answers to complex domain-specific questions.
 *   **Model Choice:** `openai/gpt-4o-mini` appears to be a good candidate for this type of workload, offering a balance of capability and efficiency.
 Smaller models like `gpt-4.1-nano` may be suitable for simpler queries or when cost is an extreme constraint but will likely struggle with nuanced synthesis.
-*   **Credit Management:** Active monitoring of API credits for services like OpenRouter is essential.
+*   Active monitoring of API usage for third-party LLM services is essential.
 *   **Addressing Failed Queries:**
     *   For queries that failed due to likely absence of information (e.g., Query 2, 9, 10), the solution lies in curating a more appropriate or comprehensive set of input documents.
     *   For inconsistencies (e.g., Query 5), further investigation could involve analyzing the intermediate outputs of GraphRAG (if possible) or experimenting with different prompting strategies within the `prompts/` directory, or even different search methods (e.g., `local_search` if high precision on specific terms is needed, though `global_search` is generally better for broad questions).